333 cured of blindness

 Although the microsurgical camp was held on the 18th, 19th and 20th of March, preparations for the ‘mega camp’, which is now being labeled as the “Doramba Model”, were underway from as early as February.
 The Tej Kohli and Ruit Foundation dispatched a medical team to screen patients from almost all corners of the district.
 A total of 16 screening camps across the hills surrounding Doramba were organized, and the Tej Kohli and Ruit Foundation screened 3,251 patients of which 333 patients were identified in need of cataract surgery, and were subsequently invited for free surgery in Doramba.

-On the 17th, buses packed with patients suffering from cataract blindness along with their caretakers began arriving at the camp.
-Amongst them were Krishna Bahadur Majhi, Putali Basel, Maichang Tamang, Charke Thami, Jagat Bahadur Tamang, Min Bahadur Tamang, and Lopsang Tamang, who were living with bilateral cataracts, and were completely blind.
-With little means to afford surgery, and the closest eye centre with an operating facility being almost a day’s drive away, the Tej Kohli and Ruit Foundation microsurgical camp in Doramba was the closest opportunity they could avail to cure their blindness.
+On the 17th of March, buses containing patients who were suffering from cataract blindness along with their caretakers began arriving at the camp.
+Amongst them were Krishna Bahadur Majhi, Putali Basel, Maichang Tamang, Charke Thami, Jagat Bahadur Tamang, Min Bahadur Tamang, and Lopsang Tamang, who were living with bilateral cataracts and were completely blind.
+With little means to afford surgery and the closest eye centre with an operating facility being almost a day’s drive away, the Tej Kohli and Ruit Foundation microsurgical camp in Doramba was the closest opportunity they had to cure their blindness.
 Meanwhile, the Tej Kohli and Ruit Foundation began setting up its makeshift operating theatre in a classroom inside a local school.

 On the morning of the 18th, surgeries duly began.
 Patients were ushered into the operating theatre consistently as Dr Sanduk Ruit and Dr Sagar Ruit performed surgery after surgery via the small-incision cataract surgical method.
 Dr. Ruit, who has performed over 130,000 cataract surgeries across his career, performed his seven-minute miracles with great precision.
 On the first day, the Tej Kohli and Ruit Foundation performed 141 surgeries.